srobo/team-emails/SR2020/2020-07-05-virtual-competition-timings.md

 - Fix rounding errors in vision code
 - Only launch one Webots thread when using custom initialisation
 - Stop Python processes being left behind after running the simulation
-- Export 3D HTML recordings of matches in competition mode
 - Fix Webots access violations (Controller exited with status -1)
 - Create a log file for each robot to aid debugging
-- End support for Python 3.5

 See you at the virtual competition!